joshureta/AWD-Seatwork-1-6-UJ-25/readme.md

 ---

 ## 📖 How to Use
-1. Open `index.html` in a web browser.
+1. **Open the website** by launching `index.html` in a browser.
+2. **Navigate to the GWA Calculator** to compute grades:
-2. Enter the student's name.
+   - Enter the student's name.
-3. Input subject names, corresponding units, and final grades.
+   - Input subjects, units, and grades.
-4. Click **"Add Subject"** to input more subjects.
+   - Click **"Add Subject"** to add more subjects.
-5. Click **"Calculate GWA"** to compute the result.
+   - Click **"Calculate GWA"** to compute the result.
-6. Click **"Clear"** to reset inputs.
+   - Click **"Clear"** to reset inputs.
+3. **Navigate to the Students' Records Page** to view saved records.
+   - The page displays all stored GWA calculations.
+   - Records persist even after refreshing the page.
 ---

 ## 📚 Resources